-This prospectus relates to the offer and resale from time to time by the Selling Securityholder of up to 98,573,233 Class A Ordinary Shares that we have issued or that we may, in our discretion, elect to issue and sell to the Selling Securityholder, from time to time pursuant to the Purchase Agreement.
+This prospectus relates to the offer and resale from time to time by the Selling Securityholder of up to 102,939,766 Class A Ordinary Shares that we have issued or that we may, in our discretion, elect to issue and sell to the Selling Securityholder, from time to time after the Commencement Date, pursuant to the Purchase Agreement.
 We are not selling any securities under this prospectus and we will not receive any proceeds from the resale of Class A Ordinary Shares by the Selling Securityholder under this prospectus.
-However, as of the date of this prospectus, we have received \$9,249,619 in aggregate gross proceeds under the Purchase Agreement from sales of Class A Ordinary Shares that we previously elected to make to the Selling Securityholder and we may receive up to \$462,493,236 in aggregate gross proceeds under the Purchase Agreement from sales of Class A Ordinary Shares that we may elect to make to the Selling Securityholder pursuant to the Purchase Agreement, if any, from time to time in our sole discretion, from and after the date of this prospectus.
+However, we may receive up to \$471,742,855 in aggregate gross proceeds under the Purchase Agreement from sales of Class A Ordinary Shares that we may elect to make to the Selling Securityholder pursuant to the Purchase Agreement, if any, from time to time in our sole discretion, from and after the Commencement Date.